sal-garcia/video-game-price-finder-website/README.md

-# ajax-project
+# video game price finder

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for gamers who want to save money..